TheWebWeWeave/TheDonaldSchulzProject/site/content/songs/father.md

 From the time that I posted my resume for a job in Southern California to getting a response was about a week and three weeks later I was crossing the boarder heading for Santa Monica, California.
 I really felt God's presence in my life during that whole situation.
 Even the fact that I was turned down twice at the border because of the wording of my Acceptance Letter.
 I could hear God say to me, "I will open doors for you my son, but I also expect you to do some of the work as well".
 I realized that these border guards don't necessarily understand all the details of the agreement but work from a cue sheet of words to look for.
 The law was written using old terminology where a programmer was an unskilled role that punched the punch cards that fed into the mainframe where the Computer Systems Analysis marked them.
 My new boss and I got it figured out and like they say third time is the charm.

+---

 **Lyrics**

+---

+Father I give my life\
+Place it in your hands\
-Father I give my life
+Father I give my life\
 Place it in your hands

+Father I give my life\
+Place it in your hands\
-Father I give my life
+Father I give my life\
 Place it in your hands

-Father I give my life
-Place it in your hands
-Father I give my life
-Place it in your hands

-Father I give my life
+Father I give my life\
-Place it in your hands
+Place it in your hands\
-Father I give my life
+Father I give my life\
 Place it in your hands